dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 6. **Mimikatz allows us to create what's called a `golden ticket`, allowing us to authenticate anywhere with ease.
 What command allows us to do this?**

-Golden ticket attacks are a function within Mimikatz which abuses a component to Kerberos (the authentication system in Windows domains), the ticket-granting ticket.
+Golden ticket attacks are a function within Mimikatz that abuses a component of Kerberos (the authentication system in Windows domains), the ticket-granting ticket.
 In short, golden ticket attacks allow us to maintain persistence and authenticate as any user on the domain.

 ![Kiwi Kerberos Command|500](images/thm-ice/kiwi-commands-2.png)